CMB spectroscopy at third-order in cosmological perturbations: Solving the Boltzmann equations

-Note that we drop higher order multipole moments through out this paper for the same reason as in Eq.~(\ref{yevol}).
-Using Eqs.~(\ref{res:triple}) to (\ref{Xl123}), let us compute the ensemble average of the isotropic component of Eq.~(\ref{kdis:evo}).
+Note that we drop higher order multipole moments through out this paper for the same reason for Eq.~(\ref{yevol}).
+Using Eqs.~(\ref{triple:result}) and (\ref{Xl123}), let us compute the ensemble average of the isotropic component of Eq.~(\ref{kdis:evo}).
 The third-order collision term $\mathcal D$ was derived in Ref.~\cite{Ota:2016esq}, but angular dependence in Fourier space was not treated correctly.
 Then we newly find the following expression:

-Eqs.~(\ref{res:triple}), (\ref{Xl123}) and (\ref{coltemplin}) yield
+Eqs.~(\ref{coltemplin}), (\ref{triple:result}) and (\ref{Xl123}) yield

-Employing Eqs.~(\ref{res:triple}), (\ref{Xl123}) and (\ref{B2}), we also find
+Employing Eqs.~(\ref{triple:result}), (\ref{Xl123}) and (\ref{B2}), we also find

 Finally, the remaining part $y\mathcal A$ is

 Combining these expressions, we find